CQCL/pytket-quantinuum/docs/api.md

 # API documentation

-The pytket-quantinuum extension allows submission of pytket circuits to Quantinuum systems (and emulators) via the `pytket.extensions.quantinuum.QuantinuumBackend`.
+The pytket-quantinuum extension allows submission of pytket circuits to Quantinuum systems (and emulators) via the {py:class}`~.QuantinuumBackend`.

 See the [pytket-quantinuum section](https://docs.quantinuum.com/systems/trainings/getting_started/pytket_quantinuum/pytket_quantinuum.html) of the documentation website for some example usage.